Qqwy/elixir-extractable/README.md

 - For Lists, the _head_ of the list is returned as item.
 - For Maps, an arbitrary `{key, value}` is returned as item.
 - For MapSets, an arbitrary value is returned as item.
+- For Ranges, the 'first' value is returned as item.

 ## Examples